Where to Take Kids Skiing in Lake Tahoe

 - Mainline Park

-And Dad accompanied him down the mountain.
-In the end my son had no problems but Dad felt his age (40+).
+Dad accompanied him down the mountain.
+In the end, my son had no problems, but Dad felt his age (40+).

 Night Skiing lift tickets can be purchased for an additional fee and are valid from 3 p.m. to 7 p.m.
 The aerial tram transports skiers and snowboarders.
 Night Skiing is usually available the week after Christmas and Saturdays through March.

 Let the pros teach the kids.
-Squaw Kids, the Squaw Valley Ski and Snowboard School, offers programs divided by age.
-And all lessons begin at their separate facility, located between SnoVentures and the Village.
+The Palisades Tahoe Ski and Snowboard School offers programs divided by age.
+All lessons begin at their separate facility, located between SnoVentures and the Village.

-For the 5 to 7-year-olds, the Explorers Ski Program and Grommets Snowboard Program is for more active kids.
-And it’s broken down by ability–green, blue or black-level runs.
+For the 5 to 7-year-olds, their skiing and snowboard program is for more active kids.
+It’s broken down by ability–green, blue or black-level runs.
 Lunch is included for all-day students.

-And kids 8 to 13-years-old can explore the mountain trying lots of runs alongside similarly-skilled kids.
-Though the Mountaineers Ski Program and Jibbers Snowboard Program will be on the snow the majority of the day and includes lunch for all-day students.
+Kids 8 to 13 years old can explore the mountain, trying lots of runs alongside similarly skilled kids.
+The Ski Program and Snowboard Program will be on the snow most of the day and include lunch for all-day students.

 All kids’ programs (ages 3 to 13) feature an afternoon first-time package.
 Teens take adult lessons.